TwilioDevEd/automated-survey-spark/tutorial/intro.md

 ## About This Application

-This [Spark](http://sparkjava.com) app uses the [Twilio API](https://www.twilio.com/docs/api/twiml) to create an automated survey conducted over a phone call.
-Callers will interact with this application over the phone, by calling your Twilio number, while you can view the results on a dynamic dashboard.
+This [Spark](http://sparkjava.com) app uses the [Twilio API](https://www.twilio.com/docs/api/twiml) to create an automated survey conducted over SMS or phone call.
+Callers will interact with this application over the phone, while you can view the results on a dynamic dashboard.

-Check out the source code for this application on [GitHub](http://github.com/twilio/automated-survey-java).
+Check out the source code for this application on [GitHub](//github.com/TwilioDevEd/automated-survey-spark).

 In this tutorial, we'll highlight the code that interacts with Twilio and in turn makes the application tick.
-[Check out the project README on GitHub](http://github.com/twilio/automated-survey-java) to see how to run the code yourself.
+[Check out the project README on GitHub](//github.com/TwilioDevEd/automated-survey-spark) to see how to run the code yourself.

 Let's get started!
 Click the right arrow above to advance to the next code snippet.